pretix/libpretixprint-itext/README.rst

 License
 -------
-The code in this repository is published under the terms of the Apache License.
+The code in this repository is published under the terms of the AGPL.
 See the LICENSE file for the complete license text.

 This project is maintained by Raphael Michel <mail@raphaelmichel.de>.
 See the